Jeopardy! Masters: Season 4 (2026)

+As the three finalists, Raut, Groce, and He all received invitations to the season five Masters competition.

 Tournament format

-The tournament features six former Jeopardy! champions (nine starting in season 3) competing round-robin style, with the first season consisting of 10 hour-long episodes featuring two games each, for a total of 20 games.
+The tournament features six former Jeopardy! champions (nine in season 3) competing round-robin style, with the first season consisting of 10 hour-long episodes featuring two games each, for a total of 20 games.
 Initially, the producers intended to structure the tournament as a pure round-robin system with every possible combination of three players ($C(6,3) = 20$), without eliminations.
 This was adjusted to a three-round structure prior to production.
-In the second season, the number of episodes was reduced to nine (eighteen games total), with the same overall structure.
-In the third season, the tournament was now a four-round structure.
+For the second and fourth seasons, the number of episodes was reduced to nine (eighteen games total), with the same overall structure.
+In the third season, the tournament was a four-round structure.

-Unlike traditional Jeopardy!, which is scored in dollars, all of the games in this tournament are scored in points, just like in Jep!, Super Jeopardy!, the first two seasons of Rock & Roll Jeopardy!, Sports Jeopardy!, and Jeopardy!
+Unlike traditional Jeopardy!, which is scored in dollars, all of the games in this tournament are scored in points, just like in Jep!, Super Jeopardy!, the first two seasons of Rock & Roll Jeopardy!, Sports Jeopardy!, ESPN Jeopardy!, and Jeopardy!
 The Greatest of All Time.

 The producers have also used Jeopardy!
 Masters to experiment with variations to the Jeopardy! format.
 In the first season, each round began with the revelation to the television audience of the location of that round's Daily Double(s); this did not continue in subsequent seasons.

 Knockouts

-Starting from season 3, the knockouts start with rematches of the previous year's Masters final & the current year's Tournament of Champions & Jeopardy!
+For season 3 only, the knockouts start with rematches of the previous year's Masters final & the current year's Tournament of Champions & Jeopardy!
 Invitational Tournament finals.
 The second round of games features the first round winners, first round 2nd places, & first round 3rd places.
 In all rounds except the finals, the winner of each game receives three match points, the first runner-up receives one match point, and the second runner-up or players who were eliminated from Final Jeopardy! receives no match points.
 Due to the nature of the match point scoring, anyone who wins a knockout game is guaranteed to advance to the quarterfinals.

 After all knockout episodes, the match points are totaled; the top six contestants advance to the Quarterfinals, while the other three are eliminated from the competition.